MDK-Packs/CB_Lab4Layer/README.md

 Directory    | Content Description :------------|:----------------
-`./build`    | Input: Scripts that generate reference examples from layers `./layers`   | Input: Software layers that are extracted from projects `./project`  | Input: Master software examples that used to generate the layers `./docs`     | Documentation that explains how to create the software examples from scratch
+`./build`    | Input: Scripts that generate reference examples from layers `./layer`    | Output/Input: Layers extracted from master projects that are used to generate reference examples `./project`  | Input: Master projects that are used to extract the layers `./docs`     | Documentation that explains how to create the demo examples from scratch `./demo`     | Demo examples (published on http://www2.keil.com/iot)

 __Note:__ this is work in progress and there are several gaps that we will close in the near future: